Skaland

+The 0.38 km2 village had a population (2003) of 225 and a population density of 592 PD/km2.
+Since 2003, the population and area data for this village area has not been separately tracked by Statistics Norway.

 The main employer in the area is the graphite factory, Skaland Grafitverk which was founded in 1917.
 Berg Church is also located in the village.
 The village was the administrative center of the old Berg Municipality until 1 January 2020 when it was merged into Senja Municipality.